yizzuide/XFLegoVIPER/README.md

 </p>

 ## Note
 🚀 A seamless framework for build app from MVC, MVVM, VIPER (etc.) design pattern in iOS world.
+(OC & Swift)
 * Assemble a VIPER module as fast so far, only need one line code.
 * Build-In powerful component event communication.
 * Real-Time track Component link 💫 .